stanford-crfm/helm/docs/tutorial.md

 To run this benchmark using the HELM command-line tools, we need to specify **run spec descriptions** that describes the desired runs.
 For this example, the run spec descriptions are `mmlu:subject=anatomy,model=huggingface/gpt-2` (for anatomy) and `mmlu:subject=philosophy,model=huggingface/gpt-2` (for philosophy).

 Next, we need to create a **run spec configuration file** contining these run spec descriptions.
 A run spec configuration file is a text file containing `RunEntries` serialized to JSON, where each entry in `RunEntries` contains a run spec description.
 The `description` field of each entry should be a **run spec description**.
-Create a text file named `run_spec.conf` with the following contents:
+Create a text file named `run_specs.conf` with the following contents:

 ```
 entries: [
-  {description: "mmlu:subject=anatomy,model=huggingface_gpt-2", priority: 1},
+  {description: "mmlu:subject=anatomy,model=huggingface/gpt2", priority: 1},
-  {description: "mmlu:subject=philosophy,model=huggingface_gpt-2", priority: 1},
+  {description: "mmlu:subject=philosophy,model=huggingface/gpt2", priority: 1},
 ]
 ```

 We will now use `helm-run` to execute the runs that have been specified in this run spec configuration file.
 Run this command:

 ```
-helm-run --run-specs run_spec.conf --local --suite v1 --max-eval-instances 10
+helm-run --conf-paths run_specs.conf --local --suite v1 --max-eval-instances 10
 ```

 The meaning of the additional arguments are as follows: